pellowm/cat_invaders/README.md

 # Cat Invaders

-This is a spaceship game inspired by my pet dog and her hatred for cats.
+This is a game inspired by my pet dog and her hatred for cats.

 ## Installation